markrcote/fennecpt/README.txt

 FennecPT is written in Python and uses the wxPython libraries for GUI aspects.

-NOTE: This is currently just a prototype.
-There is no pretty installer yet, though there certainly will be in the future.
-For now, you can get the raw Python files (Python 2.6+ and wxPython 2.8+ required), which should work on any modern Linux or OS X system, or get the MS Windows archive, which contains an executable and all necessary Python libraries (packaged by py2exe).

 Linux instructions:
-  Nothing special, just run "./fennecpt.py".
+  You can run the source directly: "./fennecpt.py".
+You can also install the egg with setuptools.
+There is only a Python 2.6 egg at the moment:
+  "easy_install fennecpt-<version>-py2.6.egg".

 Mac OS X instructions:
-  Owing to some weirdness vis-a-vis 64-bit Python and the wxPython libraries, run the shell script "./fennecpt.mac.sh", which forces the use of 32-bit Python.
+  Owing to some weirdness vis-a-vis 64-bit Python and the wxPython libraries, you will need to run the shell script "./fennecpt.mac.sh" from the source, which forces the use of 32-bit Python.

 Windows instructions:
   The Windows package was created with py2exe, which packages up all the